insightsengineering/thevalidatoR/.github/CONTRIBUTING.md

 In addition to the org admins having access, adding an individual to the repository
-will be based on meritocracy, based on contributions made as an external contributor and no disagreement from the current maintainers. `org [currently insightsengineering, proposal is pharmar]` admins retain the right to remove individuals if the code of conduct is breached.
+will be based on meritocracy, based on contributions made as an external contributor and where there is no disagreement from the current maintainers.
+`org [currently insightsengineering, proposal is pharmar]` admins retain the right to remove individuals with admin/maintainer rights if the code of conduct is breached.

+Current maintainers (while R packages have a specific definition of maintainer, this is not an R package and we are following the Github definition):

 * James Black (@epijim)
 * Doug Kelhkoff (@dgkf-roche)
 * Andy Nicholls (@andyofsmeg)
 * Ellis Hughes (@thebioengineer)